ikasparov/tsmodels/README.md

 ```
 For the model instance, methods will be available `_fromJSON(value)` and `_toJSON()` methods

+### Model clear static methods

+- Model.new<modeType>(ModelType, data) - Generate the instance of passed model and fill the passed data

 ### @Alias(...)
 Decorator of fields for model